digabi/rich-text-editor/README.md

 # math-editor-poc
 Matematiikkaeditori-spike.
 In this repo you'll find a somewhat incomplete math editor made with mathquill-library.
-For more info see `docs`.
+For more info see [docs](docs).

 ## Install